achyuki/cfproxy-rs/README.md

 # Tips

 * Due to [issues with Cloudflare](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/#considerations), outbound TCP sockets to Cloudflare IP ranges are temporarily blocked.
 * Due to Cloudflare does not support it, UDP proxy is not supported yet.
+* As UDP DNS queries have not been processed yet, it currently only supports IP access, such as Telegram.
 * 中国大陆用户请使用 Pages 部署.

 ## TODO

-* [ ] ~~Support UDP proxy/DNS query~~
+* [ ] Support ~~UDP proxy/~~DNS query
 * [ ] Calling proxychains-ng/graftcp

 ## Credit